 Master Business Licence

-A sole proprietorship is a type of Master Business Licence.
-A sole proprietorship is an individual in business alone.
+Individual in business alone.
 Sole proprietorship's are the most common form of business structure.
 This type of business is simple to form and operate, and may enjoy greater flexibility of management and fewer legal controls.
 However, the business owner is personally liable for all debts incurred by the business.

 Articles of Incorporation

-Articles of Incorporation are a legal entity, allowing you to operate a business name continually.
+A legal entity, allowing you to operate a business name continually.
 The incorporation is a separate entity from the individuals, there is limited personal liability protection, and the corporation has its own taxation.